 The standard formula for convertible notes provides for automatic conversion of the note into preferred stock in the next Qualified Financing (defined as financing that exceeds a specified value).
-Allowances for conversion at the option of the note holder vary widely.
-Only optional conversion on a change of control is a majority practice.
-However, many deals do contain one or more optional conversion scenarios-from allowing conversion at any time or in any subsequent financing (or Non-Qualified Financing) to allowing conversion at the maturity date.
-Only 19% of deals contain no optional conversion terms.
+Allowances for conversion at the option of the note holder vary widely, however, many deals do contain one or more optional conversion scenarios - from allowing conversion at any time or in any subsequent financing (or Non-Qualified Financing) to allowing conversion at the maturity date.
+30% of deals contain no optional conversion terms.